vikrantmehta123/iitm-pdsa-leet-code/README.md

 ## 🏗️ Repository Structure

-This repository is organized into multiple directories, one for each week of the course.
-Inside each week's directory, you will find a file named `Questions.md` that contains:
+This repository is organized into multiple files, one for each week of the course.
+Each file contains:

 - **📝 LeetCode Questions**: A list of problems to solve, relevant to the week's topics.
 - **🧠 Solution Approach**: An explanation of the thought process and strategies for solving the problems.